The transport sector contributes to various types of environmental issues, mainly from the use and combustion of fossil fuels.

 Which Types Of Transport Are Responsible For The Most Greenhouse Emissions In The US?

-Passenger cars and light trucks also make up more than 15% of total emissions in the US.
+Cars and light trucks might also make up 17% of all emissions in the US (across all sectors and industries).

 The remaining greenhouse gas emissions from the transportation sector come from other modes of transportation, including freight trucks, commercial aircraft, ships, boats, and trains, as well as pipelines and lubricants.